MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/selectioncondition-element-for-entryselectedby-for-enumerableexpansion-format.md

 - The selection condition can specify any number of .NET types or selection sets, but cannot specify both.

-For more information about how to use selection conditions, see [Defining Conditions for Diplaying Data](./defining-conditions-for-displaying-data.md).
+For more information about how to use selection conditions, see [Defining Conditions for Displaying Data](./defining-conditions-for-displaying-data.md).

 For more information about other components of a wide view, see [Wide View](./creating-a-wide-view.md).